DPotoyan/Chem324/ch04/note03B.md

-## Vibrational spectra of diatomic molecules
+## Molecular Vibrations

 :::{admonition} What you need to know
 :class: note

-- **Quantization of vibrations in molecules.** Vibrational degrees of freedom are quantized which has implications for infrared and raman spectroscopies and bonding.
+- **Quantization of vibrations in molecules.** Vibrational degrees of freedom are quantized in molecules.
+This which implications for infrared and raman spectroscopies.
-- **Existence of Selection rules.** Not all transitions are possible.
-Quantum mechanics predicts that for transition to occur the transition dipole moment needs to be finite.
+- **Existence of Selection rules.** Not all vibrational transitions are observed.
+Quantum mechanics predicts that for transition to occur the trasnition probability needs to be non zero which is quantified via transition dipole moment.
-- **Effects of unharmonicity.** We will see the impact on energy levels of harmonic oscillators when one goes beyond harmonic approximation.
+- **Effects of unharmonicity.** Harmonic osccilator approximation captures the dominant transition frequency but is not fully accurate becasue harmonic shape of the potential descrimed the vicinity of potential energy minima which tends to become less accurate for excited vibrational states of molecules.
 :::